fauna/vscode/README.md

 - `fauna.domain`: The hostname of endpoint’s Fauna instance
 - `fauna.scheme`: One of https or http
 - `fauna.port`: The UNIX port number of endpoint’s Fauna instance
-- `fauna.graphqlDomain`: The hostname of Fauna GraphQL API
+- `fauna.graphqlEndpoint`: The hostname of Fauna GraphQL API

 > WARNING: Be careful!
 To avoid exposing this secret, do not commit it to your local `.vscode` configuration.